 Portrayed by: Jennifer Love HewittThe main female protagonist of the first two films.
-One night, on the fourth of July, she and her friends accidently run over a man and leave him to die.
+One night, on the fourth of July, she and her friends accidentally run over a man and leave him to die.
 They make an agreement not to talk about it.
-The next year she and her friends and aquiantences who had little to nothing do with the incident, are all stalked by a serial killer who knew what they did.
-It's revealed that the so called innocent man they ran over was the killer himself, and that he wasn't innocent to begin with.In the second film she wins a vacation to the Bahamas, and goes along with her friends, but is once again stalked by the killer.
+The next year she and her friends and acquaintances, who had little to nothing do with the incident, are all stalked by a serial killer who knew what they did.
+It's revealed that the so-called innocent man they ran over was the killer himself, and wasn't so innocent to begin with.In the second film she wins a vacation to the Bahamas, and goes along with her friends, but is once again stalked by the killer.
 She ends up confessing the truth to her new friends, and one of them is revealed to be the killer's son.

 - Action Survivor: She does shoot the Fisherman about eight times....

 - Badass BoastJulie: Just.
 Fucking.
 Die!

 - Brainy Brunette

 - Fanservice: Jennifer Love Hewitt running around in a tanktop?
 And then there's her bikini scene in the second movie...